Ginger Sparkle Cookies

 Cookies With a Twist

-Ginger sparkles are ginger-flavored cookies with a twist.
-These cookies are rolled in sugar, which adds a bit of zing.
+Ginger sparkles are ginger-flavored cookies with a twist: these cookies are rolled in sugar, which adds such a delicious taste and look.

 I've never really been a fan of molasses and when I was little, I somehow formed the opinion that molasses was right up there with cod liver oil.
 There seemed to be a perception that it was "good for you" and as such, I avoided that suspicious-looking brown mixture.

 Through the years, I would occasionally try ginger snaps and while I didn't mind the crispy ones broken up and mixed with vanilla ice cream, they still seemed to be lacking something.
 I kept thinking they needed icing or something else to propel them from plain to pleasing.
 As a result, other than gingerbread men, I never bothered to make ginger cookies.

 Making Ginger Sparkle Cookies